SherllyNeo/suckless_mental_trainer/README.md

 ## Introduction
 A suckless style mental trainer.
 Probably more bloated in features than other suckless software however I have been unable to find any satisficatory mental training software and wished to make my own.

+It is a tool to train your memory, mental calculation skills and visualisation skills.

+I had the goal of keeping this C project below 2000 LOC.

+Tutorials can be found on [sherlly.org](https://sherlly.org)

 ### Features
 This program has lots of features designed to help you train for memory competition, arithmetic competitions, blindfold chess and other intelligence events.